mnot/I-D/variants/draft.md

 Variants: Accept-Encoding;gzip;br, Accept-Language;en ;fr
 ~~~

-Here, recipients can infer that two content-codings are available, as well as two content languages.
+Here, recipients can infer that two content-codings in addition to "identity" are available, as well as two content languages.
 Note that, as with all HTTP header fields that use the "#" list rule (see {{!RFC7230}}, Section 7), they might occur in the same header field or separately, like this:

 ~~~
 Variants: Accept-Encoding;gzip;brotli
 Variants: Accept-Language;en ;fr
 ~~~

 The ordering of available-values after the field-name is significant, as it might be used by the header's algorithm for selecting a response.

-The ordering of variants is only significant to the Variant-Key header field.
+The ordering of the request header fields themselves indicates descending application of preferences; for example, in the headers above, a cache will serve gzip'd content regardless of language if it is available.

 Origin servers SHOULD consistently send Variant header fields on all cacheable (as per {{!RFC7234}}, Section 3) responses for a resource, since its absence will trigger caches to fall back to Vary processing.

-Likewise, servers MUST send the Variant-Key response header field when sending that Variants.
+Likewise, servers MUST send the Variant-Key response header field when sending Variants.

+## Relationship to Vary {#vary}

+Caches that fully implement this specification SHOULD ignore request header fields in the `Vary` header for the purposes of secondary cache key calculation ({{!RFC7234}}, Section 4.1) when their semantics are understood, implemented as per this specification, and their corresponding response header field is listed in `Variants`.

+If any member of the Vary header does not have a corresponding variant that is understood by the implementation, it is still subject to the requirements there.

-# The "Variant-Key" HTTP Header Field
+# The "Variant-Key" HTTP Header Field {#variant-key}

 The Variant-Key HTTP response header field is used to indicate the value(s) from the Variants header field that identify the representation it occurs within.